-Codeglue is looking for talented programmers in both Unity and Unreal to complete their development team.
+Codeglue is looking for talented programmers that are familiar with either Unity, Unreal or custom c++ engines to complete their development team.

 Students with a passion for programming and videogames are invited to apply for this internship position.
 Note that this is an opening for students!